Cerberin

-Cerberin is a type of cardiac glycoside, a steroidal class found in the seeds of the dicotyledonous angiosperm genus Cerbera; including the suicide tree (Cerbera odollam) and the sea mango (Cerbera manghas).
-This class includes digitalis-like agents, channel-blockers that as a group have found historic uses as cardiac treatments, but which at higher doses are extremely toxic; in the case of cerberin, consumption of the C. odollam results in poisoning with presenting nausea, vomiting, and abdominal pain, often leading to death.
-The natural product has been structurally characterized, its toxicity is clear—it is often used as an intentional human poison in third-world countries, and accidental poisonings with fatalities have resulted from individuals even indirectly consuming the agent—but its potentially therapeutic pharmacologic properties are very poorly described.
+Cerberin is a type of cardiac glycoside found in the seeds of trees in the genus Cerbera, including the suicide tree (Cerbera odollam) and the sea mango (Cerbera manghas).
+As a cardiac glycoside, cerberin disrupts the function of the heart by blocking its sodium and potassium ATPase.
+Cerberin can be used as a treatment for heart failure and arrhythmia.

+Overconsumption of cerberin results in poisoning.
+Symptoms include nausea, vomiting, and bradycardia, often leading to death.
+Cerberin-containing plants such as Cerbera odollam have historically been used for suicide and homicide in their native regions due to their high toxicity.

-Structure and synonyms
+Structure and properties

+Structure

 Cerberin, like all cardiac glycosides, has as its core a steroid-type set of four carbocycles (all-carbon rings).
 In cerberin, this steroid core is connected, first, to a separate oxygen-containing lactone ring (shown here, upper right of box), and second, to a sugar substituent (shown in infobox structure, left of image).

 There are two types of cardiac glycosides depending on the characteristics of the lactone moiety.
 Cerberin, with its five-membered ring, belongs to the cardenolide class; cardenolides are 23-carbon steroids with methyl groups at positions 10 and 13 of the steroid ring system, and the appended five-membered butenolide-type of lactone at C-17.

 Many types of sugars can be attached to cardiac glycosides; in the case of cerberin, it is an O-acetylated derivative of α-L-thevetose, which is itself a derivative of L-glucose (6-deoxy-3-O-methyl-α-L-glucopyranose).
 The cardenolide substructure to which the sugar is attached has also been independently characterised, and can be referred to as digitoxigenin (see image), hence, cerberin is, synonymously, (L-2′-O-acetylthevetosyl)digitoxigenin.
 As well, the non-acetylated structure was independently discovered and named neriifolin, and so cerberin is, synonymously, 2′-acetylneriifolin.

 Physical properties

-Cerberin is soluble in chloroform, acetone, and, moderately, in water.
+Cerberin is slightly soluble in chloroform and methanol.
+It is white to pale yellow in color.

 Toxicity

 The literature on cerberin toxicity, per se, remains sparse; unless otherwise specifically indicated, the following is general information regarding cardiac glycoside toxicity, with an emphasis on information from cardenolides (i.e., steroid natural products bearing the same digitoxigenin substructure).

+A historic, reported lethal dose of cerberin in dogs is 1.8 mg/kg, and in cats 3.1 mg/kg; that is, it is very low.
+However, toxicity in humans is variable.
+One study showed that with treatment, humans could survive dosages of 1/2 kernel 94% of the time, 1 kernel 92% of the time, 2 kernels 71% of the time, and 4 kernels 67% of the time.
+Deaths were also variable when cerberin was used for trials by ordeal.